Chart Color Schemes

 Eaglemont is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Eaglemont, as per the latest Census evaluation, 78.5% of dwellings were houses, with the remaining 21.4% being semi-detached homes, apartments, or other types.
-In contrast, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
-Home ownership in Eaglemont stood at 50%, with mortgaged dwellings at 29.6% and rented ones at 20.4%.
-The median monthly mortgage repayment in the area was $3,073, higher than Melbourne's average of $2,000.
-Median weekly rent in Eaglemont was $453, compared to Melbourne's $390.
-Nationally, Eaglemont's mortgage repayments were significantly higher at $3,073 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+As per the latest Census evaluation in Eaglemont, 78.5% of dwellings were houses with the remaining 21.4% being semi-detached homes, apartments, or other types.
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Eaglemont stood at 50%, with mortgaged properties at 29.6% and rented ones at 20.4%.
+The median monthly mortgage repayment was $3,073, higher than Melbourne metro's average of $2,000.
+The median weekly rent in Eaglemont was $453 compared to Melbourne metro's $390.
+Nationally, Eaglemont's mortgage repayments were significantly higher at $3,073 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing